-25 "GOVERNANCE INNOVATION Ver.2: A guide to Designing and Implementing Agile Governance", which reflects public comments, is scheduled to be released in July 2021.
+26 The Ministry of Economy, Trade and Industry, "Report titled 'GOVERNANCE INNOVATION Ver.2: A Guide to Designing and Implementing Agile Governance" (July 31, 2021) .

 Each governing actor (which includes various actors such as businesses, government, NGOs, etc.) is required to implement the following process.